 . . .

 I am an Assistant Professor in the Rhetoric and Composition Program in the Department of English at the University of South Florida.
 My research focuses on how memory is made durable in material infrastructures.
-I teach courses on rhetorical theory, public memory, and rhetorical history.
+I teach courses on rhetorical theory, science and technology studies, and rhetorical history.

 My first book, Architects of Memory, identifies key turning points during the 20th century when mnemonic concepts were built into new information technologies and modern memory infrastructures took hold.
 My book makes a case for the significance of rhetoric’s art of memory for developing long-term information infrastructures.